Azure/service-fabric-mesh-preview/docs/README.md

 # Documents

-SeaBreeze documentation is organized in the following two broad categories.
+Mesh documentation is organized in the following two broad categories.

   [**1.
 Conceptual docs**](./conceptual-docs)

-  The conceptual documentation provides an overview of the SeaBreeze project and the scope of the preview program.
+  The conceptual documentation provides an overview of the Mesh project and the scope of the preview program.
 If you are new to the platform, conceptual documentation is a great place to start.
 It includes quick starts and samples for you to get started with using the platform.

   [**2.
 Public docs**](./public-docs/index.md)